Automatic Discovery and Description of Human Planning Strategies: General discussion

-Besides ameliorating the performance of our method, a worthwhile future work direction is to combine the strategy discovery method presented in this article with our computational process-tracing method for measuring which planning strategy each participant used on each trial of the experiment \citep{jain2021computational}.
+\paragraph{Merging Human-Interpret with the Computational Microscope} Besides ameliorating the performance of our method, a worthwhile future work direction is to combine the strategy discovery method presented in this article with our computational process-tracing method for measuring which planning strategy each participant used on each trial of the experiment -- the Computational Microscope \citep{jain2021computational}.
 We hypothesize that our method could serve to establish the basic set of strategies one could use as input to the microscope.
 Then, a human planning sequence could be automatically assigned to one of the automatically discovered strategies, instead to the manually discovered strategies.
 In this way, automatic strategy discovery might make it possible to speed up the development of equivalent computational process-tracing methods for other tasks and domains and to improve the repertoire of strategies that those methods use to describe the temporal evolution of people's cognitive strategies.

-Finally, future work should seek to apply our method for the automatic discovery and description of human strategies to other scenarios.
-The methodology we presented in this paper can be easily extended to decision-making in other domains, such as risky choice, inter-temporal choice, and multi-attribute decision-making \citep{lieder2017automatic}).
+\paragraph{Researching other scenarios} Finally, future work should seek to apply our method for the automatic discovery and description of human strategies to other scenarios.
+The methodology we presented in this paper can be easily extended to decision-making in other domains, such as risky choice, intertemporal choice, and multi-attribute decision-making \citep{lieder2017automatic}).
+Our method could thereby help distill the existing process-tracing data on these tasks (Mouselab and eye-tracking) into detailed process models of the specific heuristics people use to make those kinds of decisions.
+It would likely lead to the discovery of new heuristics and a more mechanistic understanding of some of the heuristic processes that are already known.
+It would also help decision researchers go beyond studying individual decision strategies to automatically identifying the entire toolbox of all strategies that decision makers have available.
+Our method could additionally be used to accelerate the slow process of strategy discovery because it could be simultaneously applied to process-tracing data from many different types of decision environments.
+In that way, we could also gain insights into how the types of heuristics people use differ across different environments.
 Because our approach is rather general, we believe it has the potential to accelerate scientific discovery in several areas of the cognitive and behavioral sciences.